Collector Crypt vs Phygitals

 Are Collector Crypt and Phygitals pulls really on-chain?

 Yes, both — that's why we can check them.
-Collector Crypt settles pulls on Solana, and Phygitals pulls mint Solana NFTs that we verify individually (99%+ confirm as real assets).
+Collector Crypt settles pulls on Solana, and Phygitals pulls mint Solana NFTs that we verify individually on-chain.

 Which has better odds?